 The 2018 model has up to 14 variations to choose from but a common dilemma and probably the hardest to decide was with the 2012 ceramic blue vs black color.
-If I were to decide from older generation with the aluminium bezel insert, I would probably go for the blue color.
-With the ceramic version, both colors show very different results in various lightings.
-The blue is a bright light blue in good lighting conditions almost like the blue on the Rolex Pepsi GMT Master II.
-In darker conditions, the blue turns to almost black in color.
-The shade of blue gives it a more trendier and sportier look.
-The black on the other hand is deep and in some lighting conditions shows a hint of dark blue color.
+If I were to decide from even earlier generations with the aluminum bezel insert that has the wave dial, I would probably go for the blue color.
+With the 2012 ceramic version, both colors show very different results in various lighting.
+The blue is a lighter shade in good lighting conditions while in darker conditions, the blue turns to almost black in color.
+The shade of blue gives it a trendier and sportier look.
+The black on the other hand is deep and in some lighting conditions shows a hint of dark blue.
 Both colors are equally popular.
 If you want the best of both worlds, get the blue while if you want a more classy look go for the black.

 Mechanical vs Quartz?

-The only reason I would consider quartz would be if price was a concern.
-I believe the ceramic versions do not come with quartz movements and only the wave dial and aluminum bezel insert has that offering like this model reference 184.108.40.206.01.001.
-In GoldenEye, Pierece Brosnan wore the earlier versions of the quartz like the Omega Seamaster 300M Quartz Professional 2541.80.00.
+Watch enthusiasts would definitely go for the mechanical version but if you don’t care about that or if price was a concern, you can also consider the quartz version.
+I believe the 2012 ceramic versions do not come with quartz movements and only the wave dial with aluminum bezel insert during the same era has that offering like this model reference 188.8.131.52.01.001.
+In GoldenEye, Pierece Brosnan wore the earlier versions of the quartz with the reference 2541.80.00.

 Which Movement: Pre Co-Axial vs Co-Axial?